whage/thesis/thesis.md

 # Hypotheses {-}
 1. Untyped languages have no advantages compared to typed ones. **TODO: Why are types missing from assemblers?**
 2. Static type checking can measurably increase programmer productivity. **TODO: Likely false, there seems to be no evidence**
-3. Highly experienced programmers tend to favor statically typed languges. **TODO: Likely false, Rich Hickey, Robert Smallshire, who else?**
+3. More experienced programmers tend to favor statically typed languges. **TODO: Likely false, Rich Hickey, Robert Smallshire, who else?**

 \pagebreak